Conzel/paprika/README.md

 # paprika
-Paprika is an art project for the Museum of Tübingen, where a team of students visualize how a neural image classifer works.
+Paprika is a project for the Museum of Tübingen, where a team of students visualize how a neural image classifer works.

 It is on display from 02/2023 - 10/2023 (https://www.tuebingen.de/stadtmuseum/38998.html).